Pueblo, Colorado: Radio

 The Pueblo radio market includes all of Pueblo County.
 In its Fall 2013 ranking of radio markets by population, Arbitron ranked the Pueblo market 238th in the United States.
 Six AM and 15 FM radio stations broadcast from or are licensed to the city.

 Due to Pueblo's proximity to Colorado Springs, local listeners can also receive the signal of most radio stations broadcasting from the Colorado Springs radio market.

 Television

 The Colorado Springs–Pueblo market is the 90th largest television market in the United States.

 Transportation

 Local and regional buses

 The City of Pueblo operates Pueblo Transit.
 Greyhound Lines provides bus service towards Denver, Colorado; Amarillo, Texas; Albuquerque, New Mexico.
-Regional bus service to La Junta, Lamar as well as Colorado Springs is provided by the CDOT operated Bustang.
+Regional bus service to La Junta, Lamar, Colorado Springs, Alamosa, and Trinidad is provided by the CDOT operated Bustang.

 Rail

 Freight rail service is provided by BNSF and Union Pacific.

 Pueblo and its Union Depot last saw passenger train service in 1971.
+Once an important hub, the city was served by four Class 1 railroads, as well as a number of smaller operators.